0x6d6f7468/BIGip-cookie-decoder/README.md

 # F5 Big-IP cookie decoder

+Now upgraded to support Python 3.
+Requires Python 3.6+

 This Python script takes an F5 BIG-IP persistence cookie and decodes the IP address and TCP port values.
 This allows you to determine the internal IP address(es) of a load balanced webserver.
 Typically, Big-IP cookies are composed by a prefix of "BIGipServer", the pool name and contain an encoded string (internal IP address and port of the load-balanced web server).